-Setting up vendors allows you to keep your purchase orders organized—as well as the products within those purchase orders.
+Setting up vendors allows you to keep your purchase orders organized—as well as the items within those purchase orders.

-Locations allow you to know exactly where you're storing your products.
-This is especially handy if you store your products in more than one place.
+Locations allow you to know exactly where you're storing your items.
+This is especially handy if you store your items in more than one place.

 With the products, locations, and vendors all set up, you'll be able to start making purchase orders.
-You can make a purchase order through a button on the Inventory Dashboard, or through the purchase orders section of the inventory tool.
+You can make a purchase order through the purchase orders section of the inventory tool.

-Once you've received your orders, you'll need to confirm that your orders—as well as the quantities of the products in those orders—have been received.
+Once you've received your orders, you'll need to confirm that your orders—as well as the quantities of the items in those orders—have been received.
 This will automatically update your order quantities in Shepherd.